apache/hudi/website/src/pages/tech-specs.md

 - **bloom\_filters** - Bloom filter index to help map a record key to the actual file.
 The Hudi key is `str_concat(hash(partition name), hash(file name))` and the actual payload is an instance of [HudiMetadataBloomFilter][16].
 Bloom filter is used to accelerate 'presence checks' validating whether particular record is present in the file, which is used during merging, hash-based joins, point-lookup queries, etc.
 - **column\_stats** - contains statistics of columns for all the records in the table.
 This enables fine grained file pruning for filters and join conditions in the query.
 The actual payload is an instance of [HoodieMetadataColumnStats][17].

-Apache Hudi platform employes HFile format, to store metadata and indexes, to ensure high performance, though different implementations are free to choose their own.
+Apache Hudi platform employs HFile format, to store metadata and indexes, to ensure high performance, though different implementations are free to choose their own.

 ## File Layout Hierarchy

 As mentioned in the data model, data is partitioned coarsely through a directory hierarchy based on the partition path configured.
 Within each partition the data is physically stored as **base and log files** and organized into logical concepts as **File groups and File slices**.
-The logical concepts will be referred by the writer / reader requirements.
+These logical concepts will be referred to by the writer / reader requirements.

 **File group** - Groups multiple versions of a base file.
 File group is uniquely identified by a File id.
 Each version corresponds to the commit's timestamp recording updates to records in the file.
-The base file are stored in open source data formats like  Apache Parquet, Apache ORC, Apache HBase HFile etc.
+The base files are stored in open source data formats like  Apache Parquet, Apache ORC, Apache HBase HFile etc.

 **File slice** - A File group can further be split into multiple slices.
 Each file slice within the file-group is uniquely identified by commit's timestamp that created it.
 In case of COW, file-slice is simply just another version of the base-file.
 In case of MOR it's a combination of the base-file along with log-files attached to it.
 Each log-file corresponds to the delta commit in the timeline.